Lost Hero: The “To Do List” of the Continental CongressLesson Two of Curriculum Unit:

 Preparing to Teach This Curriculum Unit (see EdSITEment source's page linked)

-... then on to- reflecting benefits to a "To Do List" For Today" fOR COMMENTS ; that is, if I can notdraw up one my own)
+..... then on to- reflecting benefits to a "To Do List" For Today" fOR COMMENTS ; that is, if I can notdraw up one my own)see source page link-

 Students with an understanding of the fears of the Founders regarding a powerful executive will benefit the most from this lesson.
 When discussing the structure of the Executive sketched in the Articles of Confederation, it is useful to refer back to the complaints of the colonists as summarized by Jefferson in the Declaration of Independence.
 Help students understand why and how the Founders were cautious.
 Consult the following EDSITEment lessons for grades 6-8 for more information on: